openhab/openhab-addons/addons/binding/org.openhab.binding.opendaikin/README.md

 ## Discovery

-This addon does not currently support discovery.
-You'll need to know the IP address of your air conditioner to add it as a thing.
+A discovery scan will find all Daikin air conditioning units with a WiFi adapter on your local network.
+If your air conditioning unit is not auto discovered you'll need to know the appropriate IP address and a new thing manually.

 ## Thing Configuration

 * host - The hostname of the Daikin air conditioner.
 Typically you'd use an IP address such as `192.168.0.5` for this field.
 * refresh - The frequency with which to refresh information from the Daikin air conditioner specified in milliseconds.
 Defaults to 60 seconds.

 ## Channels